Rajvi-Trivedi/Python-Visualizer/README.md

 ## Project Overview

-Data Visualizer is a Python-based project focused on transforming structured datasets into meaningful visual insights.
+Data Visualizer is a Python-based analytical project focused on transforming structured datasets into meaningful visual representations.

-The project demonstrates how raw numerical and categorical data can be analyzed and presented using clear and structured visualizations to support decision-making.
+The project demonstrates how data can be explored, analyzed, and presented using visual techniques to highlight trends, comparisons, and performance insights.

-It emphasizes data storytelling through graphical representation and analytical interpretation.
+It emphasizes data storytelling and the effective communication of analytical findings.

 ---

 ## Project Objective

-* Analyze structured datasets using Python
+* Perform exploratory data analysis using Python
-* Create clear and informative visualizations
+* Create structured and meaningful visualizations
-* Identify trends, patterns, and comparisons
+* Identify trends, patterns, and correlations
-* Support data-driven decision making
+* Convert analytical results into visual insights
-* Demonstrate practical data visualization techniques
+* Strengthen practical data visualization skills

 ---